Y-digital-Asia/Y-digital-Asia-website/content/solutions/smartcall-assistance/_index.en.md

     from a voice assistant to an agent.
   image: "/img/hero-SCA.jpeg"
 - title: Agent Assist
-  text: When Smart Call Assistance is ‘listening in’ on the call and summarising in
+  text: When Ally is ‘listening in’ on the call and summarising in real time, it can
-    real-time, it can also suggest possible answers to the agent; even linking back to relevant parts of an instruction manual.
-Customers and human agents both benefit from whisper agents.
+    also suggest possible answers to the agent; even linking back to relevant parts of an instruction manual or knowledge base in your backend.
+Customers and human agents both benefit from this 'whisper' feature.
 For new employees, this reduces the need to learn lengthy company handbooks by heart – or frantically searching for the correct information while on the call.
 The consumer receives prompt, precise responses to their queries.
   image: "/img/hero-SCA.jpeg"

 ---